 In conclusion, including students as coordinators was positively perceived by all involved parties (experts, coordinators, and participants).
-Despite difficulties which such a program might face, it can promote Health Education.
-Simultaneously, it can act as a recruitment tool for the team, in order to create the nucleus for further future initiatives.
-From the perspective of medical student coordinators, this was a remarkable experience which combined practical and theoretical engagement in Health Education, as well as presented a great opportunity to step out of their comfort zone, and to create something new from conceptualization to implementation.
+Despite difficulties which such a program might face, overall the program has potential to promote Health Education.
+At the same time, such a program can function as a recruitment tool for the team, acting as a nucleus for further future initiatives.
+From the perspective of medical student coordinators, this was a remarkable experience which combined practical and theoretical engagement in Health Education and presented a great opportunity to step out of their comfort zone and create something new, all the way from conceptualization to implementation.